 The East Fork Fire Protection District provides all hazard services to approximately 96% of Douglas County.
 The balance of Douglas County, 4% or 17.7 square miles, is served by the Tahoe Douglas Fire Protection District.
 The East Fork Fire Protection District, covering 695.4 square miles, also includes areas inside the Lake Tahoe Basin, and is one of the region's largest fire protection agencies.
 A resident population of 45,000 people is served by 14 fire stations, 5 of which are staffed with career personnel 365 days of the year.
 The remaining stations are reserve stations or active stations staffed by a limited number of volunteer personnel.
-The District supports 8 volunteer departments.
+The District supports 7 volunteer departments.
 During both the winter and summer months, tourism and special events in the areas can see the population increase to over 65,000 people on some days.
 In years past the district was served by an almost all volunteer program which over time has been transitioned to one where primary services are provided by career employees with volunteer staff specializing in task specific functions, including some who do maintain all hazard responder status.
 The District currently enjoys and maintains an ISO Grading of 3-10 which has a very positive impact on the costs of fire insurance within the area.
 Over 85% of the District falls into this category.
 Other areas are classified as a Protection Class 8 or in some cases a 10.

-Services are provided by a career staff of up to 68 personnel, 64 volunteer personnel, and 80 pieces of apparatus.
-The district maintains 12 positions in clerical support, medical billing, human resources, finance, fire prevention, maintenance, and other administrative functions.
-The district's administration is divided into three divisions, each administered by the District Fire Chief or a Deputy District Fire Chief.
-Single point authority has been promoted where by each Chief Officer is allowed to manage his or her division as necessary, with ultimate accountability falling upward to the District Fire Chief.
+Services are provided by a career staff of up to 79 personnel, 64 volunteer personnel, and 80 pieces of apparatus.
+The district maintains 11 positions in clerical support, medical billing, human resources, finance, fire prevention, maintenance, and other administrative functions.
+The district's administration is divided into five divisions, each administered by the District Fire Chief, a Deputy District Fire Chief, Director of Finance or Director of Administration.
+Single point authority has been promoted where by each Chief Officer or Director is allowed to manage his or her division as necessary, with ultimate accountability falling upward to the District Fire Chief.
 The three divisions include:

-- ✓ Administration/Budget
+- ✓ Operations

-- ✓ Operations /Training and Safety
+- ✓ Training and Safety

 - ✓ Fire Prevention and Support Services

+- ✓ Finance

+- ✓ Administration

-Services provided by these divisions include: responding to and managing requests for emergency services, fire investigations, building inspection, plan reviews, code enforcement, training, safety, public education, budget and finance, medical billing, contract negotiation, resource management, grant administration, vehicle maintenance, communications, volunteer recruitment and retention, support services, general administration, and internal and external customer services.
+Services provided by these divisions include: responding to and managing requests for emergency services, fire investigations, building inspection, plan reviews, code enforcement, training, safety, public education, budget and finance, medical billing, contract negotiation, resource management, grant administration, vehicle maintenance, communications, volunteer recruitment and retention, support services, general administration, human resources, employee development, and internal and external customer services.

-Through an inter-local contract, the East Fork Fire Protection District provides the mandated Emergency Management services to Douglas County and has done so for the past 13 years.
+Through an inter-local contract, the East Fork Fire Protection District provides the mandated Emergency Management services to Douglas County and has done so for the past 14 years.
+The contract for this service is scheduled for termination on June 30, 2023 and will not be renewed.